gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

  also warns about the overuse of mock-frameworks and interaction testing.
 Nevertheless interaction testing is sometimes the only way to check the code correctness.
 For example in order to check a caching logic, you need to call a function twice.
-First to fill the cache with a value, second to get the cached value from the cache.
-The only way to verify that the second value was retrieved from the cache is to check if the cache was called.
-Another insight from Google is that they prefer Fakes over Mocks.
+First to get object and to fill the cache, second to get the object from the cache.
+Both returned objects are indistinguishable.
+The only way to verify that the second object was retrieved from the cache is to check if the cache was called.
+Another insight from Google is that they prefer *Fakes over Mocks*.
 Fakes are not that intrusive and the test code is not swamped by stubbing-behaviour statements.

 #### Final words